pagkly/Zed/Investopedia3/Short-Term Debt Definition.md

 ## Types of Short-Term Debt

-The first, and often the most common, type of short-term debt is a company's [short-term bank loans](https://www.investopedia.com/terms/b/bridgeloan.asp).
-These types of loans arise on a business's balance sheet when the company needs quick financing in order to fund [working capital needs](https://www.investopedia.com/ask/answers/062714/whats-difference-between-weighted-average-cost-capital-wacc-and-internal-rate-return-irr.asp).
-It's also known as a "bank plug," because a short-term loan is often used to [fill a gap](https://www.investopedia.com/terms/f/funding-gap.asp) between longer financing options.
+The first, and often the most common, type of short-term debt is a company's [[short-term bank loans]](https://www.investopedia.com/terms/b/bridgeloan.asp).
+These types of loans arise on a business's balance sheet when the company needs quick financing in order to fund [[working capital needs]](https://www.investopedia.com/ask/answers/062714/whats-difference-between-weighted-average-cost-capital-wacc-and-internal-rate-return-irr.asp).
+It's also known as a "bank plug," because a short-term loan is often used to [[fill a gap]](https://www.investopedia.com/terms/f/funding-gap.asp) between longer financing options.

 Another common type of short-term debt is a company's accounts payable.
 This liabilities account is used to track all outstanding payments due to outside vendors and stakeholders.
 If a company purchases a piece of machinery for $10,000 on short-term credit, to be paid within 30 days, the $10,000 is categorized among accounts payable.

 Commercial paper is an unsecured, short-term debt instrument issued by a corporation, typically for the financing of accounts receivable, inventories, and meeting short-term liabilities such as payroll.
 Maturities on commercial paper rarely range longer than 270 days.
-Commercial paper is usually [issued at a discount from face value](https://www.investopedia.com/terms/1/1-10net30.asp) and reflects prevailing market interest rates, and is useful because these liabilities do not need to be registered with the [SEC](https://www.investopedia.com/terms/s/sec.asp).
+Commercial paper is usually [[issued at a discount from face value]](https://www.investopedia.com/terms/1/1-10net30.asp) and reflects prevailing market interest rates, and is useful because these liabilities do not need to be registered with the [[SEC]](https://www.investopedia.com/terms/s/sec.asp).

 Sometimes, depending on the way in which employers pay their employees, salaries and wages may be considered short-term debt.
 If, for example, an employee is paid on the 15th of the month for work performed in the previous period, it would create a short-term debt account for the owed wages, until they are paid on the 15th.